Toshiba Aurex System 15: Two Ways to Tango in the Present

 This 15″ touchscreen tablet is the only instrument panel inside the Tesla Model 3.

-This is especially too distracting when driving around the city as you have to deal with all the functionalities of the car on a touchscreen panel.
+This is especially distracting when driving around the city, as you have to deal with all the car’s functionalities on a touchscreen panel.
 As if texting while driving is just not bad enough.

 Fourth, for the steep price tag on any premium variants of the Tesla Model 3, real leather seats should be standard.
 As it is, the ‘premium interior’ model could only boast of faux leather in black.

-This means that if ever the car needs even the most simple maintenance, you may have to take it back to a Tesla dealership.
-Bottom line: costlier upkeep.
+This means that if ever the car needs even the simplest maintenance, you may have to take it back to a Tesla dealership—bottom line: costlier upkeep.

-After all, Tesla’s mass-production model cars -starting with the 2012 Model S- had only been around for a few years.
-Improvements should come in the next iterations of those models.
+After all, Tesla’s mass-production model cars— starting with the 2012 Model S —had only been around for a few years.
+Improvements are expected to be introduced in the subsequent iterations of those models.

-That is, if -with their massive debt and government subsidies in the form of tax incentives ending soon- they will remain viable and, most importantly, become profitable, as a company in the coming years.
+That is, if they – with their massive debt and government subsidies in the form of tax incentives ending soon- remain viable and, most importantly, become profitable as a company in the coming years.

 Fun Little Drone: Ryze Tello Adventures